 Why isn’t there any pagination?

 Because the home page is so flexible, pagination would not work well.
 We would need to limit the flexibility of the home page in order to add that feature and we chose to stick with flexibility.
-Your readers should still be able to navigate your site with a well established menu.

 If you must have pagination, one option to get around this is to add a text link at the bottom of your home page that goes to your blog.
 Something like this should work well: